OpenEvalProject/evals/manuscripts/elife-60515/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/60515/elife-60515-fig6-v2.jpg)

 **Figure 6.:** (a) Model of XPD enhancement by RPA2.
 Schematic of XPD–DNA complex (left; side and front views), with 5 nt of ssDNA (black) bound at a regulatory secondary binding site on HD1 that contains H202.
 XPD can adopt one of two intrinsic states—a low (left) and high (right) processivity state—that correspond to different DNA fork conformations.
 Interconversion between both states occurs either spontaneously or through RPA2 binding of the 5 nt at the regulatory site.
 XPDH202A adopts a similar conformation (right). (b) Kinetic model of XPD processivity and the effect of RPA2.
 XPD interconverts between low and high states with rates k1 and k-1, and RPA2 shifts the equilibrium toward the high state.
-XPD can dissociate from DNA only from the low state with rate k.
-Only in the high state is XPD able to unwind in excess of 25 bp, which occurs at a rate offk2.
+XPD can dissociate from DNA only from the low state with rate koff.
+Only in the high state is XPD able to unwind in excess of 25 bp, which occurs at a rate k2.
 Once an XPD molecule unwinds >25 bp, it is scored as being in the high-processivity state. (c) Representative traces of XPD exhibiting high-processivity unwinding.
 The time t>25 denotes the first time at which XPD crosses the 25 bp threshold. (d) Fraction of all XPD molecules that have reached high processivity (>25 bp) after time t for each RPA2 concentration.
-The curves are globally fit to the model in (a) using as parameters the rate constants k1, k-1, k2, and k. (offe) The rate of entry into the high-processivity state, k1, depends linearly on RPA2 concentration.
-For more details on the kinetic model, see Materials and methods.Figure 6—source data 1.
+The curves are globally fit to the model in (a) using as parameters the rate constants k1, k-1, k2, and koff. (e) The rate of entry into the high-processivity state, k1, depends linearly on RPA2 concentration.
+For more details on the kinetic model, see Materials and methods.

 As the above arguments point to direct interactions between XPD and RPA2 mediated by DNA, we tested whether we could pre-form a stable XPD–DNA complex on DNA.
 We carried out an experiment in which we allowed XPD and RPA2 to bind to DNA in the absence of ATP, then provided ATP for unwinding.
 Here, we utilized a different flow chamber configuration in which one stream contained XPD and RPA2 (Figure 5—figure supplement 2b; ‘loading’ stream) but no ATP, and another stream contained ATP but no protein (‘unwinding’ stream).
 We first placed the DNA hairpin in the protein ‘loading’ stream for 40–60 s, then moved it into the ATP-containing ‘unwinding’ stream to observe unwinding.
 If XPD and RPA2 were to form a complex with higher processivity than XPD alone, we would expect more processive activity at higher RPA2 concentrations as the probability of a complex forming should increase.
 However, we observed no effect on processivity across RPA2 concentration (Figure 5—figure supplement 2c); the fraction of bursts that exhibited high processivity (>25 bp) remained constant.
 This result indicates that any complex formed would be short-lived and would not survive the move between the protein and ATP streams, which takes up to ~10 s.